jonvw28/arabidopsis_cytosine_methylation/README.md

 I would also like to thank Hajk Drost for his constant advice and input in helping me to find direction for this project.

-astly I would like to thank Professor Jerzy Paskowski and the rest of the Paszkowski group for their useful feedback and support, and for being a very helpful practice audience for describing this research to biologists.
+Lastly I would like to thank Professor Jerzy Paskowski and the rest of the Paszkowski group for their useful feedback and support, and for being a very helpful practice audience for describing this research to biologists.

 ## Reference Information